webbuilders-group/silverstripe-recipe-github-ci/README.md

 composer require webbuilders-group/silverstripe-recipe-github-ci --dev
 ```

 ## Getting Started
-This recipe contains support for tests run against [PHPUnit](https://github.com/sebastianbergmann/phpunit) and [Behat](https://github.com/Behat/Behat) as well as code style validation using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
+This recipe contains support for tests run against [PHPUnit](https://github.com/sebastianbergmann/phpunit) and [Behat](https://github.com/Behat/Behat) as well as code style validation using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) (using PSR-2 standards).
 Out of the box this CI expects all site code to be in the `app` folder.
 It also expects all PHPUnit tests to be in `app/tests/PHPUnit`, with all Behat tests to be in `app/tests/behat/features`.

 If you do not need Behat tests you will need to remove the `behat` job in `.github/workflows/ci.yml`.
 If you want to disable [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) you need to remove the "Validate Code Style" step from the same file.